Problems, Safety, and Best Practise

 4. Committed a secret? → Rotate the credential immediately.
 Remove from history if possible.

-5. Empty directory not showing up? → Add a .gitkeep file.
+5. Empty directory not showing up? → Add a README.md or .gitkeep file.

 6. Merge conflict? → Open the file, resolve the markers, commit, and push.